bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 The response should include a status 200.

+**Note** that if you do not send the next command before the session timeout, you will need to issue the login command again.

 Now that we have logged into the APIC, we’ll create a new Tenant named ‘ExampleApiTenant’ by executing the following call in Postman: